nmanningFIT/CyberFinalProject/report.md

 @app.route("/SecurityLogin", methods=['GET', 'POST'])
 def securityLogin():
     ...

 ```

-### Description
+### Vulnerability Explanation

 The routes `/ManagerLogin` and `/SecurityLogin` accept unlimited POST requests without any rate limiting or request throttling.
 This could lead to a Denial of Service (DoS) attack if a malicious user sends a large number of requests to these routes.

-If successful, the DoS attack would result in excessive resource consumption (CPU, memory, etc.) on the server, potentially causing it to crash or become unavailable.

-This compromises the **availability** of the application, making it less secure and less accessible to users.

-### Countermeasures
+Each request hits the database and checks hashed passwords with bcrypt(which is computationally expensive), consuming resources on the server.
+Eventually, the server may become overloaded and unable to handle the requests, which violates the **availability** of the application.

+### How to Patch the Vulnerability

 #### Rate Limiting